johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Random telepathy, target music mode

 The random number generator (RNG) module is implemented.
-The function ‘generate_random’ gets a parameter of inclusive upper bound to calculate a modulus of a generated random number.
-Once the random module is configured and started, the function can read the random number from the address VALUE of the RNG module.
+The function <code>generate_random</code> gets a parameter of inclusive upper bound to calculate a modulus of a generated random number.
+Once the random module is configured and started, the function can read the random number from the address <code>VALUE</code> of the RNG module.

 # Why : Reasons for Design and Limitations